 Inelastic scattering is similar to the reaction dynamics of elastic scattering; how- ever, the target nucleus is placed in an energetically excited state [38].
 These excited

 states are governed by quantum mechanics and are unique to particular isotopes.
 An incident neutron, or other particle, can populate an excited state of the atom.
 For inelastic scattering, this is typically one of the lower discrete energy levels.
-However, the incident neutron and target nucleus can form a quasi-continuous spectrum during a compound reaction which gives rise to resonances [39].
+However, the incident neutron and target nucleus can form a quasi-continuous spectrum during a compound reaction, which gives rise to resonances [39].

 Inelastic scattering is a threshold reaction, meaning an incident neutron must have a minimum amount of energy to enable the reaction channel.
 Additionally, neutrons generally lose more energy per collision on high Z isotopes if the interaction is inelastic compared to elastic scattering.
 The energy that would normally be conserved in an elastic collision is reduced in the conservation equations by the energy of the state populated.
-Examples of inelastic scattering cross-sections are shown in Figure 4.
+Examples of inelastic scattering cross sections are shown in Figure 4.